mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/index.md

         jenkins
     ```

+# Setup KuberenetesCloud - Jenkins plugin to run dynamic agents in a Kubernetes

+You can follow the this [setup guide](https://plugins.jenkins.io/kubernetes/) for installing a KubernetesCloud in your Jenkins installation.
+This section walks you through setting up a hello world job that can be scheduled on KubernetesCloud.

+1. Setup the Kubernetes Cloud plugin.
+Following the earlier instructions in this guide, you should have already installed the `1.27.1.1` version of the kubernetes plugin.
+Upgrade this plugin if desired.

+1. Go to **Manage Jenkins** > **Manage Nodes and clouds** > **Configure Clouds** > **Add a new cloud** and add a kubernetes cloud

+1. At the very least, following options need to be provided to set up the cloud (Refer [the setup guide](https://github.com/jenkinsci/kubernetes-plugin#generic-setup) for advanced configuration):

+   * Jenkins URL : `http://<service-name>.<namespace>:<service-port>/<service-prefix>`.
+With the default options this is `http://jenkins.jenkins:8080/jenkins`.
+   * Jenkins Tunnel : `<service-name>.<namespace>:<service-port>`.
+With the default options this is `jenkins-agent.jenkins:50000`

+1. Click on **Pod Templates** > **Add Pod Templates** > **Pod Template Details** and provide details such as name, namespace, label, including containers.
+By default, jenkins will inject jnlp container (See the setup guide to see how to override this).
+For the purposes of this guide assume that the Pod has been created with Labels as `default`.

+1. If you try to create a job (or edit an existing job), you should be able to see the label `default` pop up in the **Restrict where this project can be run** > **Label expression** field.
+Enrich the pod template with containers, network configuration and other resource limits as needed.

 # Migrate Jenkins

 This section explains how to migrate your workloads from Jenkins on DC/OS to Jenkins on Konvoy.